ExperienceLovelace/ha-floorplan/docs/_pages/home.md

 excerpt: >
   Bring new life to Home Assistant with Floorplan.
 By mapping entities to SVG images, you’re able to show states, control devices, call services - and much more.

   <small>Use your own custom styles to visualize whatever you can think of.
-Your imagination becomes the new limit.</small>
+Your imagination became the new limit.</small>
 feature_row:
   - fa_icon: "laugh-beam"
     fa_bg: "#6892ae"